libmapper/libmapper/doc/expression_syntax.md

 y = x;
 </pre>

 Since in this case the destination signal is not instanced it will not be "released" when `alive` evaluates to False, however any assignments to the output `y` while `alive` is False will not take effect.
 The statement `alive = x > 10` is evaluated first, and the update `y = x` is only propagated to the destination if `x > 10` evaluates to True (non-zero) **at the time of assignment**.
 The entire expression is evaluated however, so counters can be incremented etc. even while `alive` is False.
-There is a more complex example in the section below on Accessing Variable Timetags.
+There is a more complex example in the section below on [Variable Timetags](#timetags).

 #### Conditional serial instancing